stollcri/nmond/README.md

 ## Building

 Just type `make` in the nmond direectory to build nmond.
-It can be installed by issuing the `make install` command.
-However, the pre
+It can be installed by issuing the `sudo make install` command.

+## A Note on Security
+In order to get complete process information, without requiring the use of sudo, this program is owned by root and has its setuid bit set.
+This is also beta software.
+As a general rule, it is not wise to allow beta software to have elevated permissions on your system.
+However, the program does not actively involve itself with remote connections, so this should only be a concern if untrusted users are given command access to the computer on which nmond is installed.
+The program will operate without the setuid bit (`sudo chmod u-s /usr/bin/nmond`), but the information it displays will be inacurate due to lack of access; that can be mitigated by invoking it with the sudo command.

+Please consider your environment before installing this application, and be sure to read and understand the license agreement.

+### Potential Related Problems
+Some systems have restrictions on the use of setuid programs.
+If the program does not give complete process infromation when run from a home directory, then the home directories disk may be mounted with the nosuid option.
+Mounting the home disk with nosuid is a sensible choice, the application should be installed to the /usr/bin directory.